13 Crucial Criteria for Your Agency’s Developer Hiring Process

 Anyway, that’s enough for now on the background of the developer field.

-Let’s start talking about some things you should be keeping in mind when hiring a developer at your company.
+Let’s start talking about some things you should be keeping in mind when hiring a developer at your agency.

-What To Look for During the Developer Hiring Process #1: Preparedness
+What To Look for During the Developer Hiring Process #1: Cybersecurity Knowledge

 What To Look for During the Developer Hiring Process #2: Experience